Freezing Cinnamon Rolls: 3 Different Ways

 If your cinnamon recipe is a small recipe, I would chose method one or two.

-If your cinnamon roll recipe makes a lot (like Ree’s), then I would chose method three.
+Choose method three, if your cinnamon roll recipe makes a lot (like Ree’s).

 If you are serving hot cinnamon rolls to a crowd on Thanksgiving or Christmas morning, I would stick with method one and rewarm them in the oven that morning.